top of page

 StratEko's Information Foundations

-StratEko uses the GPTmodel’s broad exposure to global economic, demographic, environmental, and geopolitical information to support plausible scenario reasoning.
+StratEko uses Open AI models' broad exposure to global economic, demographic, environmental, and geopolitical information to support plausible scenario reasoning.
 This includes patterns reflected in widely available international publications (e.g., UN, World Bank, IMF, IEA, IPCC).
 StratEko does not quote, cite, or access live proprietary data.
 Scenarios are interpretive outputs, not summaries of any specific document.

 Privacy Policy

-StratEko is a no-login, no-storage scenario tool.
+StratEko is presently a no-login, no-storage scenario tool.
 We do not save or sell your data.

 StratEko does not create user accounts or store your scenario inputs.
 Anything you type or upload is used only to generate a scenario and is not saved once you leave the page.
 We do not use your content for AI training, advertising, or profiling.